About Kelcie Murphy and the Hunt for the Heart of Danu

 She’s fourteen, figuring out life with three siblings and a new stepmom, and navigating her freshman year at a stupid high school where she doesn’t even want to be.
 She was supposed to be at arts school by now.

 Fig, a sixth grader, wants more than anything to see the world as her father does.
 The once-renowned pianist, who hasn’t composed a song in years and has unpredictable good and bad days, is something of a mystery to Fig. Though she’s a science and math nerd, she tries taking an art class just to be closer to him, to experience life the way an artist does.
-But then Fig’s dad shows up at school, disoriented … Continue reading →
+But then Fig’s dad shows up … Continue reading →